Zürich Hauptbahnhof

+Location

+Zürich Hauptbahnhof is very centrally situated at the far northern end of Bahnhofstrasse, which is one of the city's main shopping streets and flanked by many hotels.

 History

 The first station

-The first Zürich railway station was built by Gustav Albert Wegmann, on what were then the north-western outskirts of the city.
+The first Zurich railway station was built by Gustav Albert Wegmann, on what were then the north-western outskirts of the city.
 It occupied a piece of land between the rivers Limmat and Sihl, and trains accessed it from the west via a bridge over the Sihl.
 At the eastern end of the station was a turntable, used for turning locomotives.
 This basic terminal station layout, with all trains arriving from the west, was to set the basic design of the station for the next 143 years.